eea/gemet/README.rst

 * ``--public``, which runs the tests against the production website;
 * ``--get``, which calls the API methods through GET requests.

+3. Running tests with coverage measurement

+    Add to your local_settings.py TEST_RUNNER and NOSE_ARGS from local_settings.example and run:

+    ./manage.py test

 Contacts
 ========